Cldfire/self-host-social/README.md

 ## Frontend

-The frontend is in `svelte-app` and is written in JS.
-Run `npm install` and `npm run dev` from the folder.
+The frontend is in `svelte-app` and is written in JS with the Svelte 3 framework.
+Run `npm install` and then `npm build`.

+I still need to set up live reloading w/ the Rust backend, so as of right now you'll have to re-run `npm build` after every change.

 ## Backend

 The backend is in `backend` and is written in Rust.
 From the repo root:

+* `cargo run` to run the webserver
 * `cargo test` to run tests